 Apply coconut oil to the baby’s bottom after every diaper change for easier removal during the next diaper change.

 The coconut oil provides a barrier on the baby’s skin and allows meconium to be easily wiped away and prevent nappy rash.

 7. Use Coconut oil during a Baby Massage

-Coconut oil has deeper benefits for the skin by hydrating the skin beyond the top layer and reducing water loss.
+Coconut oil has deeper amazing benefits for the skin by hydrating the skin beyond the top layer and reducing water loss.
 It is great to apply after a bath or a shower if you shower with your baby.

 Adding a massage to their nightly routine helps babies sleep better and can reduce colic.
 The I Love You baby massage is also great for helping trapped gas move and relieve the baby of uncomfortable gas pains when you can’t get your baby to burp.

-Massaging with coconut oil not only moisturizes your baby’s skin but also allows you to bond with your baby.
+Giving a baby massage with coconut oil not only moisturizes your baby’s skin but also allows you to bond with your baby.

 8. Natural Sunscreen

 Coconut oil contains antioxidants that help protect the skin from harmful radiation.
 Coconut oil alone is only about 4 SPF, so it is not a sufficient sunscreen on its own.

 Note: Always seek medical advice before using any home remedy.